code-for-coffee/70-480_Study_Guide/README.md

 # *Programming in HTML5 with JavaScript & CSS3*
 ## Study Guide

-Markdown version of notes for Programming in HTML5 with JavaScript and CSS3
+Markdown version of notes for Programming in HTML5 with JavaScript and CSS3.
+This study guide was originally created by @Mellbourne

 ## Objectives